flub78/multitenant/doc/apis.md

 ## Simplified Workflow to create an API

-See other documentation pages to create the database table and migrate it
+The simplest way to create an API in this project is to use the code generator.
+See other documentation pages to create the database table and migrate it.

     php artisan mustache:generate --install roles api